55+ Best Instagram Spots in San Francisco for Unique Photos

 Chinese Lanterns strung across Grant Ave in San Francisco, CA

-At the intersection of Columbus and Kearny you’ll find the iconic Sentinel Building which houses the film studio, America Zoetrope.
-This film studio has produced iconic films such as The Godfather, Lost in Translation, and Sleepy Hollow, among others.
+At the intersection of Columbus and Kearny, you’ll find the iconic Sentinel Building, which houses the film studio America Zoetrope.
+This studio has produced iconic films such as The Godfather, Lost in Translation, and Sleepy Hollow, among others.

-Besides the fact that The Godfather trilogy was written inside its walls, the Sentinel building is a gorgeous piece of architecture.
+Besides The Godfather trilogy being written inside its walls, the Sentinel building is a gorgeous piece of architecture.
 And what makes this intersection unique is how it layers with the Transamerica building just a few blocks away.

 I had my friend stand on the sidewalk as I crossed the crosswalk ONLY when it was my turn to cross.